Endangerment of orangutans: Conservation

 Due to the dramatic decrease of the orangutan population, a number of conservation sites and not-for-profit organisations have been developed in an effort to prevent the extinction of orangutans.
 There are two main strategies that have been put in place to prevent this; rehabilitation of abandoned individuals or those that were previously being held illegally, and the protection of forest areas and prevention of deforestation in orangutan habitats.
-Through a Geographic Information System (GIS) analysis, it was discovered that neither strategy was highly effective, however the cost of preventing deforestation is one twelfth of the cost of reintroducing individuals.
+Through a Geographic Information System (GIS) analysis, it was discovered that neither strategy was highly effective; however, the cost of preventing deforestation is one twelfth of the cost of reintroducing individuals.
 It was concluded that for long term protection, it is more efficient to prevent logging than attempting to maintain current populations.

 There are other methods that have been put in place to conserve the current orangutan population, these include research and monitoring, land and water protection, species management, education to create awareness, international legislation, and international management and trade controls.
 Additionally, some organisations that work to conserve the population of orangutans have put in efforts to work alongside palm oil companies and local governments to prevent further habitat loss.
-For example in 2011 a tri-party agreement was signed by one of the world’s largest palm oil producers Wilmar International, Central Kalimantan government, and Borneo Orangutan Survival Foundation (BOSF).
+For example in 2011 a tri-party agreement was signed by one of the world's largest palm oil producers Wilmar International, Central Kalimantan government, and Borneo Orangutan Survival Foundation (BOSF).
 The agreement was formed with the aim to provide long-term protection for Bornean orangutans, including monitoring palm oil plantation methods, establishing areas where orangutans can be protected, relocating abandoned individuals and providing training to plantation workers on how to manage orangutans and avoid conflict.
 World Wild Life (WWL) is in collaboration with TRAFFIC in attempts to stop orangutan trafficking and trading by enforcing strict rules and regulations through the governments, as well as rescuing orangutans that have been trafficked and releasing them back in the wild once they have been rehabilitated in refuges.

 Scientists have researched and estimated that the only way of reducing the high rate of population decline is by ceasing deforestation in orangutan habitats, and putting extensive protection methods of current populations in place.
 However, due to the high demand of the palm oil product and lack of funding from the government, it is extremely unlikely the rapid decline and eventual extinction of orangutans can be prevented.

+The tropical rainforests of Sumatra, home to the Sumatran orangutan and Tapanuli orangutan, have been a UNESCO World Heritage Site since 2004.

 Conservation actions required to prevent extinction

-According to the IUCN Redlist, there are many conservation actions in place that have been somewhat successful, however there are numerous actions that are required in order to prevent the further endangerment and eventual extinction of orangutans.
+According to the IUCN Redlist, there are many conservation actions in place that have been somewhat successful; however, there are numerous actions that are required in order to prevent the further endangerment and eventual extinction of orangutans.
 These include more area protection, species recovery, habitat and natural process restoration, resource protection and legislation.
 Additionally, IUCN suggests that more research is required, surrounding areas such as taxonomy, population size, distribution and trends, threats to orangutans, and area-based management plans.